-Chief Justice John Roberts slams Trump’s call to impeach a federal judge
+US Chief Justice John Roberts slams Trump’s call to impeach a federal judge

-Trump has called for the impeachment of federal Judge James Boasberg after he ruled against a recent deportation effort.
+President Donald Trump has called for the impeachment of US federal Judge James Boasberg after he ruled against a recent deportation effort.

-The leading authority on the United States Supreme Court has issued a rare statement rebuking President Donald Trump for calling for a federal judge’s impeachment.
+The leading authority on the United States Supreme Court has issued a rare statement rebuking US President Donald Trump for calling for a federal judge’s impeachment.

 On Tuesday, Chief Justice John Roberts released two short lines, neither of which mention Trump by name.